Skip to main content

 2. Unplug your device.

 3. Put your device into Bootsel/USB mode.
-A new removable drive named RPI-RP2 should appear in your file explorer.
+If successful, a new removable drive named RPI-RP2 should appear in your file explorer.

 Congratulations!
 The board is now running the GP2040-CE firmware and will appear as a controller on your computer.
 You can test it in a game, using the website like Gamepad Tester, or in another application such as the Steam Input Overlay.